Rack & Pinion Steering

 A quick examination of the diagram shows that this little bent plate (an in-house part) is the heart of the system's security and integrity.
 A. If even one of the inner plate bolts break, the plate will only be held to the rack by a single remaining bolt and the steering will be prejudiced.
 B. If one of the outer bolts holding the tie rod ends, one wheel will not longer be attached to the steering system.
 C. Happily the newer bolts are graded and held with with lock tabs and nylocs.
 However, the plate itself has been known to sheer along the fold lines without any prior indication.
 The result will most likely be horrific as one or both front wheels will detach from the steering system and splay outward.
 It happened to me at the end of one of the finest Morgan days I ever had!
 A fantastic 780 mile drive and just as I was entering my garage!
 I finished the trip with my wife and daughter at each of the front wheels steering them by hand into my workshop.
 I do not recall any extraordinary impact on that trip but I did notice the steering had become sloppy in the last 30 miles (by that time the plate was likely held together by bolt pressure only.
 However, it was night time by then and I was close to home.
 That was a stupid mistake..only covered by insanely good luck!
 And I do NOT like relying on luck.

-REDUX I have been told today that my dear, dear friend Button has mused publicly that something has to be amiss in this watchpoint.
+REDUX I was told once that my dear friend Button has mused publicly that something has to be amiss in this watchpoint.
 Namely that my photos are suspect as he has never experienced this phenomena with his r&p.
-Button has offered this sort of thing before with other of GoMoG watchpoints that have saved people's lives.
-He does not do this with ANY malice and I only wish dear Button was right herel!
-The fact is that I do not recall any event on that trip which was unuusal to my 250,000 miles of mogging on two continents (Europe and America).
+Bill has never had an R&P. :) Button has offered this sort of thing before with other of GoMoG watchpoints that have saved people's lives.
+He does not do this with ANY malice and I only wish dear Button was herel!
+The fact is that I do not recall any event on that trip which was unusual to my 250,000 miles of mogging on two continents (Europe and America).
 Of course, I had a road clunk or two over the 1800 miles of back roads on that trip but nothing out of the ordinary, and the state of my suspension is legendary...(though achievable by anyone with a standard Morgan who wishes to follow this manual.)
 In any event, this plate should never fail NO MATTER WHAT the road anomaly.
 Of course, I have run across this mishap with others since..and, as well, it must be pointed out that dealers are always reluctant in this new era to get in trouble with the Factory by going on the record.
 I cannot count the times over the last 25 years, the more concientious Agents have enlisted me to speak for them.
 Many of these warnings have now been incorporated into Morgan lore and the production line.

 This is time for remembering one of the most important GoMoG Laws.

-THE GOMOG LAW OF WARNINGS: There are warnings you can doubt and ignore because when they occur they can only cause annoyance.
-Then there are warnings, if ignored, that can cause dire tragedy with one incident.
-If there is no downside, always believe and act upon a warning that causes you no effort to respect.
+THE GOMOG LAW OF WARNINGS: As I taught my beloved chidlren (now adults), there are warnings you can question and ignore because even if they occur they can only cause annoyance.
+Then there are other warnings, if ignored, that can cause dire tragedy with one incident.
+If there is no downside, always believe and act upon the latter when it causes you no effort or cash to respect.
 After all, what is the downside?
-If I am, for some bizarre reason, lying to my brethren or in error, then you are in no danger by following such simple advice, and, if I am not lying or in error, then your life will be saved without you knowing it! :)
+Just adding the gussets is virtually costless.

 More importantly.
 Now I know that these plates can break BEFORE any other part in the entire steering assembly, belying the basic design principle that the most crucial part in any assembly should be the one that fails last.
 On the other hand, as it should be the last to fail, it can be strengthened to any degree without effecting other parts or the Sequence of Failure.